 People have been using wheels for thousands of years for transporting heavy objects by road.
 On a bicycle, we have to push the pedals to move gears and a chain to get the wheels to move.
 Horses or bullocks pull carts to transport produce or people.

-Trains used to be powered by steam.
-Car and bus engines are powered by gasoline or electricity.
+Trains were powered by steam.
+Car and bus engines are powered by petrol or electricity.

-With the advancement in technology, wheels have become strong and long lasting.
+With advancements in technology, wheels have become strong and long lasting.
 The best wheels are fitted on fire engines and ambulances as they must always be ready to go.
-The sturdiest wheels are on planes and space craft for takeoff and landing.
+The sturdiest wheels are on planes and spacecraft for takeoff and landing.

-Do you remember the last time you saw the flashing lights and heard the wailing siren warn vehicles to get out of the way?
+Do you remember the last time you saw the flashing lights and heard the wailing siren to warn vehicles to get out of the way?
 There is a fire or someone needs help, and they need to hurry.
-The reliable wheels will get them there in time.

 1. Name five different modes of transport.